obscuritylabs/OS-CFDB/windows/smb_signing_disabled.md

 ## Impact
-If an attacker gains access to the LAN (Local Area Network) they will be able to send specifically crafted packets using LLMNR spoofing to direct network share access quires to the attacker.
-Using this MITM (Man-In-The-Middle) attack they will be able to capture NTLM and NTLMv2 (Windows Challenge/Response Protocol) credentials and potentially brute force these to gain access to recourses on the network.
+If an attacker gains access to the LAN (Local Area Network), it enables the ability to send specially crafted packets using LLMNR (Link-Local Multicast Name Resolution) spoofing to direct network share access queries to the attacker.
+Using this MITM (Man-In-The-Middle) attack, an attacker can capture NTLM and NTLMv2 (Windows Challenge/Response Protocol) credentials and potentially brute force these to gain access to resources on the network.

 ## Recommendation(s)
-It is recommended that SMB singing is enabled via GPO policy or via registry for the SDA Campus Network.
-If this is not possible due to business constraints core servers and resources should enable SMB signing to prevent GPO tampering or credential compromise of high value accounts.
+The assessment team recommends that SMB signing enabled via GPO policy or registry for the In-Scope network hosts.
+If this is not possible due to business constraints, core servers and resources should allow SMB signing to prevent GPO tampering or credential compromise of high-value accounts.

 # Finding Metadata
   * Author(s)